hurshd0/vllm-docker-traefik/README.md

 <img src="https://i.imgur.com/ZBQX3DW.jpeg" alt="cloud containerized app"  width="45%"/>
 <hr/>

-Quick guide in deploying production ready Mistral-7B or Mixtral-8x7B vLLM secure server behind Traefik reverse proxy and load balancer.By default I am using HTTPS let's encrypt certificate, has automated renewal and comes with password protected Traefik dashboard.
+Quick guide in deploying production ready Mistral-7B or Mixtral-8x7B vLLM secure server behind Traefik reverse proxy and load balancer.
+By default I am using HTTPS let's encrypt certificate, has automated renewal and comes with password protected Traefik dashboard.

 > __Note__
 >
-> - You can disable Traefik dashboard
+> - You can disable Traefik dashboard for keep it internal access only
-> - You can substitute Let's Encrypt with your own or CloudFlare or third-party
+> - You can substitute Let's Encrypt with your own or CloudFlare or third-party for DNS challenge
+> - Add, Crowdsec or WAF like Cloudflare to secure your DNS Zone and any bot, or Cybersecurity threats

 ## How to deploy on Public GPU Server with Real Domain Name